JdeRobot/RoboticsApplicationManager/README.md

 ## Additional Contribution Tips:

-#### Familiarize with Project Structure:
+**1. Familiarize with Project Structure:**
-Review the repository structure to understand component relationships.
+* Review the repository structure to understand component relationships.

-#### Communicate:
+**2. Communicate:**
-Ask questions and discuss ideas with team members through issue trackers or designated channels.
+* Ask questions and discuss ideas with team members through issue trackers or designated channels.

-#### Document Changes:
+**3. Document Changes:**
-Clearly explain the purpose and impact of your modifications in pull requests.
+* Clearly explain the purpose and impact of your modifications in pull requests.

-#### Test Thoroughly:
+**4. Test Thoroughly:**
-Ensure your changes don't introduce regressions or unexpected behavior.
+* Ensure your changes don't introduce regressions or unexpected behavior.

 ## License